 NOTE: Whatever the cause of Arcing (a blue flash of light), turn off the oven immediately.

-Is the rectangular cooking rack being used for only 1-level cooking?
+Is the cooking rack being used for only 1-level cooking?

-CLICK HERE for more information on using the rectangular cooking rack
+CLICK HERE for more information on using the cooking rack.

 Were vegetables being cooked in the microwave?